 G. Disposition of Net Revenues.
-The net revenues derived from games of chance shall be deposited into the general fund of the Pueblo on a quarterly basis and shall not be used for purposes other than:
+The net revenues derived from games of chance shall be deposited into a specified fund by the Pueblo on a quarterly basis and shall not be used for purposes other than;

 (1) To fund Pueblo governmental operations and programs;